Monday, 18 March 2019

 Every budget needs to take into paying off debt and regular and expected expenses.
 Whether you're employed full-time or self-employed, setting aside money for unexpected expenses or situations — such as the loss of a job or a big client — is important.
 The use of a reserve fund — also popularly referred to as an emergency fund — helps smooth out tough financial situations and prevents the use of high interest debt, such as credit cards, in times of financial stress.

-For the self-employed, though, it's particular critical to create a "reserve fund," a pool of money that you can draw upon during the cash crunch, says Barry Maher, a California-based management consultant and author of Filling the Glass: The Skeptic's Guide to Positive Thinking in Business.
+For the self-employed, though, it's particularly critical to create a "reserve fund," a pool of money that you can draw upon during the cash crunch, says Barry Maher, a California-based management consultant and author of Filling the Glass: The Skeptic's Guide to Positive Thinking in Business.
 "Ideally you should have that even before you begin working for yourself.
 You'll probably draw it down while getting the business established, but building it up again and keeping it at least that high should be a priority.
 It will help you sleep a lot better at night."

 You might not be able to put aside six months of funds right away, but Maher suggests that you work towards building that savings.
 For starters, consider dedicating a set amount of percentage of monthly income to the fund.
 Have it automatically deducted from your bank account monthly, so that you stay on task.